dharanidadi/Week-0/README.md

 (Topics will be used for unidirectional data streams, and services will be used when you need a client/server architecture.)
 ![](Nodes-TopicandService.gif)

+### Parameters

+A centralized parameter server keeps track of a collection of values-things like integers, floating point numbers, strings, or other data-each identified by a short string name.

+A ROS parameter is basically just one of the shared variable stored in the parameter server.